 Mitotane is found in most tissues of the body; however, fat is the primary site of distribution.

 Following discontinuation of mitotane, the plasma terminal half-life ranges from 18 to 159 days (median 53 days).

-Data in adrenal carcinoma patients indicate that about 40% of oral LYSODREN (mitotane) is absorbed and approximately 10% of administered dose is recovered in the urine as a water-soluble metabolite.
-A variable amount of metabolite (1 to 17%) is excreted in the bile and the balance is apparently stored in the tissues.
+No unchanged mitotane is found in urine or bile.
+Approximately 10% of the administered dose is recovered in the urine as a water-soluble metabolite.
+A variable amount of metabolite (1%-17%) is excreted in the bile.

 This monograph has been modified to include the generic and brand name in many instances.